 Working on the high seas can be exciting and financially rewarding.
 However, the maritime environment can also lead to serious accidents, injuries, and fatalities.
 Common maritime accidents can include:

 Slips and Falls

 Working in a maritime environment can involve inclement weather and harsh working conditions, whether workers are employed on vessels or oil platforms.
-Slippery surfaces, hazards such as broken steps or handrails, or cluttered walking surfaces can potentially lead to falls.
+Slippery or wet surfaces, hazards such as broken steps or handrails, or cluttered walking surfaces can potentially lead to falls.

 Exposure to Dangerous and Toxic Substances